gamedevware/charon/docs/gamedata/datatypes/all/multi_pick_list.rst

 In the UI, MultiPickList is typically presented as a dropdown menu, allowing users to select or deselect multiple options independently.

 Storage on Disk
    On disk, the ``MultiPickList`` is stored as an integer bitmask.
 Each option is assigned a specific bit position.
 When multiple options are selected, their bits are combined using bitwise OR operations.
-The number of options is limited by the bit width of the storage format—commonly 32 or 64 options for a 32-bit or 64-bit integer, respectively.
+The number of options is limited by the bit width of the storage format-commonly 32 or 64 options for a 32-bit or 64-bit integer, respectively.

 Example
    An item in an RPG might be marked as equippable, sellable, and destructible using a single MultiPickList field instead of three separate boolean flags.